hugoaguirre/gouh/content/posts/dsa.md

 My intention with the knowledge that I get from this grinding is to write down some tips and tricks for the things that I learn.

-I won't post solutions to problems or so, instead I will try to talk about each pattern for example: how to use them or when to use them.
+I won't post solutions to problems or so, instead I will try to talk about each pattern I learn.
+For example: how to use them or when to use them.

-My first post of this series of post will be the Two Pointers since this is the most basic approach for DSA.
+My first post of this series will be the Two Pointers since this is the most basic approach for DSA.

 Keep grinding folks!
 Cheers.